This post contains affiliate links.

 Other names for Baking Soda

-In the United Kingdom and Australia, baking soda is known as bicarbonate of soda.
+In the United Kingdom and Australia, baking soda is known and sold as, bicarbonate of soda.

 Other names include:

 - Sodium bicarbonate

 - Saleratus ( a precursor to baking soda )